 4Sight advised the Crown in its response to the MV Rena resource consent application.
 The container ship MV Rena grounded, broke up, and sank on Astrolabe Reef in 2012.

-When the MV Rena's owners applied for consent to abandon the wreck on the reef and to discharge contaminants from the sunken cargo on an ongoing basis, the Crown engaged 4Sight to review the application documents and advise them on statutory process and environmental issues.
-We then prepared an “all of government” submission, and worked with a group of technical experts and Crown Law to provide expert planning evidence for the hearing which took place in late 2015.
-As part of our hearing work we took part in the conferencing of expert planning witnesses both before and during the hearing.
+When the MV Rena's owners applied for consent to abandon the wreck on the reef and to discharge contaminants from the sunken cargo on an ongoing basis, the Crown engaged 4Sight to review the application documents and advise them on the statutory process and environmental issues.
+We then prepared an “all of government” submission and worked with a group of technical experts and Crown Law to provide expert planning evidence for the hearing which took place in late 2015.
+As part of our hearing work, we took part in the conferencing of expert planning witnesses both before and during the hearing.

 Our role was to help the Crown achieve a balanced outcome of environmental, cultural, risk and economic factors related to management of the wreck.
 The decision of the commissioners was that the wreck was allowed to stay, subject to a suite of conditions.

 4Sight's initial report to the Crown required a substantial amount of documentation to be reviewed in a very short period of time.
 As a result, the work was shared between two of our principal planners.